 Hysterectomy: Very Common Surgeries--Inexcusable Mistakes

-Hysterectomy is the name for the operation in which a woman's uterus is removed, often along with her ovaries.
-Approximately 600,000 hysterectomies are performed annually in the United States, and approximately 20 million American women have had a hysterectomy.
+600,000 women have hysterectomies every year in the United States, and approximately 20 million American women have had a hysterectomy.
 By the age of 60, more than one-third of all women have had a hysterectomy.

 Women Hurt by Malpractice During Hysterectomy